 In addition to ‘over-the-counter payments’, we’re also making online purchases a lot more frequently these days.

 When you check out an online order, you’d typically be able to choose from a wide range of payment methods such as credit/debit card, Paypal or other supported online payment services.
 This process is generally completed within minutes.
-Once the online merchant receives your payment, they’d proceed to pack and ship your purchases.
+Once the online merchant receive your payment, they’d proceed to pack and ship your purchases.

-Online payment services in India:
+Online payment services in the Netherlands:

 Direct bank transfer